ChainSafe/gossamer/docs/docs/getting-started/installation.md

 cd gossamer
 ```

-Run the following command to build the Gossamer CLI:
+Run the following command to build the Gossamer binary:
 ```
 make gossamer
 ```

 ## Run a Gossamer Node

-To run default Gossamer node, first initialise the node, this establishes the settings for your node:
+To run default Gossamer node, first initialize the node.
+This writes the genesis state to the database.
 ```
 ./bin/gossamer --chain gssmr init
 ```

-To start the node, run the following command to use a built in key:
+The gossamer node runs as an authority by default.
+The built-in authorities are `alice`, `bob`, `charlie`, `dave`, `eve`, `ferdie`, `george`, and `ian`.
+To start the node as an authority, provide it with a built-in key:
 ```
 ./bin/gossamer --chain gssmr --key alice
 ```

-The built-in keys available for the node are `alice`, `bob`, `charlie`, `dave`, `eve`, `ferdie`, `george`, and `ian`.

 The node will not build blocks every slot by default; it will appear that the node is doing nothing, but it is actually waiting for a slot to build a block.
 If you wish to force it to build blocks every slot, you update the `[core]` section of `chain/gssmr/config.toml` to the following: